MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-shadow-it.md

 - **Manage cloud apps**: Cloud App Security helps you with the process for managing app use in your organization.
 After you identified the different patterns and behaviors used in your organization, you can create new custom app tags in order to classify each app according to its business status or justification.
 These tags can be then used for specific monitoring purposes, for example, identify high traffic that is going to apps that are tagged as risky cloud storage apps.
 App tags can be managed under **Cloud Discovery settings** > **App tags**.
 These tags can then be used later for filtering in the Cloud Discovery pages and creating policies using them.

+- **Continuous monitoring**: Now that you have thoroughly investigated the apps, you might want to set policies that monitor the apps and provide control where needed.

 Now it's time to create policies so you can be automatically alerted when something happens that you're concerned about.
-For example, you might want to create an **App discovery policy** that let's you know when there is a spike in downloads or traffic from an app you're concerned about.
+For example, you might want to create an **App discovery policy** that lets you know when there is a spike in downloads or traffic from an app you're concerned about.
 You can set the policy to notify you by email or text message.
 For more information, see [policy template reference](policy-template-reference.md) and more about [Cloud Discovery policies](cloud-discovery-policies.md).

-- **Continuous monitoring**: Now that you have thoroughly investigated the apps, you might want to set policies that monitor the apps and provide control where needed.

 Configure [**App discovery policies**](cloud-discovery-policies.md).
 For example, you should enable **Anomalous behavior in discovered users policy**, **Cloud storage app compliance check**, and **New risky app**.